-Peter has written a wide variety of works (orchestral, choral, chamber, songs, solo piano) and has released two CDs of his music.
+Peter has composed a wide variety of music (orchestral, choral, chamber, songs, solo piano, music for computer game) and has released three CDs of his music.
 As an arranger and editor he has worked on music by composers such as Ethel Smyth, Imogen Holst, Monteverdi and Haydn.
 Full details of his musical activities (plus a short film about him) are on his website.
 Peter feels that a year is not a proper one unless it contains at least two trips to Italy …

 Combining performing, teaching, examining, writing, mentoring, adjudicating and editing, Jessica has a persuasive portfolio career.
 Jessica has recorded and toured internationally as a professional violinist and member of the Academy of St. Martin in the Fields and Principal 2nd violin of the Orchestra of St. John’s for twenty-five years.

 Jessica is passionate about playing and teaching music in a variety of styles and has worked with Madonna, Led Zeppelin, the London Symphony Orchestra and the Royal Opera House.

 Jessica is Head of Strings at a London Independent School, string consultant and examiner for ABRSM and regularly presents seminars to teachers and adjudicates festivals in the UK and Asia.
 She recently co-authored a beginner string method series Basics and Flexi Violin with Paul Harris while her Best of Grade collection and 80 Graded studies are also published by Faber.